MailTape/MailTape-v1/_posts/2021-06-05-The-Growth-Eternal.md

 Sarah: **"**Looking over his albums, Byron feels special closeness to this track from Bass Tone Paintings.
 The name _Byron_ translates to _barnyard_ in old English, which is _Ghalani_ in Swahili.
 The song speaks to the power of language and its entanglement with colonialism and history as a whole.
 The chant in the second part of the song follows a Buddhist mantra structure, repeating over and over again " ----." **"**

 ## [Nailah Hunter](https://nailahhunter.bandcamp.com/) – Talk Show Host
-Sarah: **"**So enchanted by this sortie from Nailah Hunter's latest EP, Quietude.
+Sarah: **"**So enchanted by Nailah Hunter's latest EP, Quietude.
 As always, her vocals are silky and perfectly set against the harp's melodies.
-Stunning vocal harmonies toward the end."**"**
+Stunning vocal harmonies build toward the end, wonderful."**"**

 ## [Wau Wau Collectif](https://wauwaucollectif.bandcamp.com/album/yaral-sa-doom) – Mouhamodou Lo and His Children
-Sarah: **"**The drums in this!!
-79.5 describes this track as a goodbye to an ex lover-- where after leaving, all she wanted was to dance.
-This remix certainly feels like an homage to that state of mind, the vocals flow together like silk and the synth movement is absolutely contagious.
-Love the pause and attention paid to the flute accents, such a cool melding of sound. **"**
+Sarah: **"**So much levity in this Senegalese track, despite the steady jazz rhythm and deep grounding lead vocals.
+I love the childrens' voices, and the carries of light synth that lace through the track.
+Somehow, there's also a hint of classic folk music in the light melodies :) The entire album is a wonderful project and listen from front to back, cannot recommend enough.**"**

 ## [Sam Gendel](https://samgendel.bandcamp.com/album/satin-doll) – Goodbye Pork Pie Hat
-Sarah: **"**Recently heard this track sampled on a [Kelly Finnigan](https://kellyfinnigan.bandcamp.com/album/the-tales-people-tell) release and was delighted :) There's such robust nostalgia in songs like this; time never changes them.
-You remember exactly where you were when you first heard it, and for the three minutes that it plays, it's like you never left.**"**
+Sarah: **"**When describing his grounding in jazz, Byron described how upon hearing a certain arrangement of Ellington's In A Sentimental Mood, in a magical brush of influence, he fell deeply in love with music.  **"**

 <p id="outroduction">That's all for this morning!
 As always, thank you so much for listening with us.
 So much love to [79.5](https://79point5.bandcamp.com/) for their fantastic Sunday selections and to [Jason Pridham](https://www.instagram.com/grancharismo/) for this episode's psychedelic illustration :)</p>